stanulilic/stanleyulili.com-old/_posts/2020-03-04-global-objects-in-nodejs.md

 ### Introduction
 Since node.js follows the modular approach.
 When variables, functions or objects are defined in a file.
 They are **local** to that file.
 The file is treated as a module.
 To use the variables defined in one file in another file.
 They need to be exported with the `module.exports` syntax and imported in the other file using `require(path_of_file)`.
 This is the only way you can use another module's variables, objects, .etc in another module.

 Global objects in Node.js work differently.
 They are global and available in all modules.
-You do not need to export nor import them using `require` syntax, you can use them directly anywhere in your application.
+You do not need to export nor import them.
+You can use them directly anywhere in your application.

 In this article, you will learn how to use some of the most common and important global objects in Node.js.